 Monitoring bacteria is a practical way to identify potential water quality problems.
 Bacteria are microscopic, single-celled organisms that can be found in virtually any environment.
 One type of bacteria, Escherichia coli (E. coli), is commonly found in water.

 E. coli is a rod-shaped bacterium that lives in the intestines of all warm-blooded animals.
 There are many different strains of E. coli and most are harmless to humans.

-E. coli bacteria found in the river come from many sources, including animal droppings, faulty or leaking sewage systems, stormwater runoff, and disturbed soil.
-The presence of E. coli in the river does not necessarily mean that the river is unsafe for swimming and tubing, just that there is an increased risk of exposure to pathogens.
+E. coli bacteria found in the river come from many sources, including animal droppings, faulty or leaking sewage systems, stormwater runoff, and disturbed soil or stream sediments.